dotlang/language/Enhancements.md

 `list<?> groups = (s ~ regex)` grouping
 `s =~ /regex1/regex2/` replace.
 proposal: do all in library, except for normal matching `s ~ regex`

+? - now that we have contracts, lets use them as much as possible. e.g. type checking for typename.